 CONCLUSION

-The medicinal properties of plants have been detected from the pre-historic time and used to cure many diseases without any side effects.
 In the present study, the results of Brine Shrimp Lethality Bioassay, after 24 hours revealed that, even at the highest tested concentration of 1000 ug/ml, it was discovered that the extracts had no harmful effects on living nauplii.
 LC50 value of methanol extract of the Calotropis gigantea leaves noted was 2667.1 µg/ml found to be non-toxic.
 Vitamin E, squalene, 2,6,6-trimethyl-, 6,7-Dimethyl-triazolo (4,3-b) (1,2,4)-triazine, 2-Octylcyclopropene-1-heptanol, 9,12,15-Octadecatrienoic acid, methyl ester, (Z,Z,Z)-, Acetic acid 1-methylcyclopentyl ester, Linolenic acid, 1,3-Cyclooctadiene, phytol and hexadecanoic acid were the compounds identified by many researchers from C. gigantea leaves.
 These compounds were previously reported for antimicrobial, antifungal, antioxidant, anti-cancerous, anti- inflammatory, anti- histaminic, anti- acne, antibacterial and cardioprotective properties.
 Results of the present study also revealed the presence of phytochemical and antimicrobial substances in Calotropis gigantea leaves and further studies are required to find out the active components of medicinal properties in this valuable plant.

 DECLARATIONS